mananshah99/graph-embeddings/README.md

 # graph-embeddings

 Methods to generate and evaluate *D*-dimensional feature vectors (embeddings) from unimodal, unweighted graphs of arbitrary complexity.
-A simple example is illustrated below: each call to the embed function returns a map embeddings and saves the embeddings to a specified directory.
+A simple example is illustrated below: each call to the embed function returns a map of embeddings and saves the embeddings to a specified directory.

 ```py
 import os